Skip to content

 Once the device is deployed and requires regular operation, ensure that this option is disabled again to restore normal wake-up behavior.

 When the CANlink® mobile 10000 wakes up or boots, it automatically attempts to send its wake-up reason to the DataPlatform.
-In some situations, this upload may not be possible, for example due to missing network coverage or temporary connectivity issues.
+In some situations, for example due to missing network coverage or temporary connectivity issues, this upload may not be possible before the delay to enter sleep mode expired again.
+This setting allows to postpone entering sleep mode in case sending the wake-up reason is still pending.

 To configure this setting, proceed as follows:

-- Set the desired Timeout for sending a wake-up reason (in seconds).
+1. Set the desired Timeout for sending a wake-up reason to the server (in seconds).

 Note